Guide to Employee Stipends

 Once you’ve honed in on your goals, you’re ready to design a benefits package tailored to your organization's needs.
 This includes choosing what kind of stipends you want to offer and how much you’d like to offer your employees.

-With WorkPerks, you can easily set up customized allowances for each stipend or offer a single allowance for all your perks.
-You can choose to offer an annual, quarterly, or monthly stipend, set benefit end dates, and customize benefits and allowances by employee class.
+Stipend administration software lets you easily set up customized allowances for each stipend.
+You can often choose to offer an annual, quarterly, or monthly stipend and set benefit end dates.

 Step 3: Communicate the benefit to employees